Raathigesh/Raathigesh.github.io/_posts/2015-11-07-Angular-JS:-Resolve-Dependencies-of-a-Function.md

 }
 {% endhighlight %}

-When I invoke the function, the service should be injected automatically and also I should be able to pass additional parameters which are not injectables.
+When the function is invoked, the service should be injected automatically and also I should be able to pass additional parameters which are not injectables.

 As it turns out, its really an easy task with the $injector service.